-175. In fact, as recent as Monday, January 25, 2021, Defendants released a report entitled "Tulsa's Economic Development Framework: Providing An Organizational Structure and Strategy for City and its Authorities, Board, and Commissions" wherein they declared that Tulsa is "emerging as one of America's great cities" and "an attractive and exciting hub of economic activity in the Heartland."
+- 120. In fact, as recent as Monday, January 25, 2021, a report was released entitled "Tulsa's Economic Development Framework: Providing An Organizational Structure and Strategy for City and its Authorities, Board, and Commissions" wherein they declared that Tulsa is "emerging as one of America's great cities" and "an attractive and exciting hub of economic activity in the Heartland."
 However, as a result of "forced segregation, job discrimination, and the 1921 Race massacre that devastated Tulsa's prosperous Black economy," Black Tulsans suffer deep and crushing economic disparities.
 A century later, Black Tulsan households still live on 40% less than White Tulsan households.
 The report clearly states that without specific, targeted abatement of the current nuisance created by and made worse since the Massacre by the Defendants, the Greenwood and North Tulsa communities will never flourish.
-The report further states:
+To - 121.
+Defendants know that the Massacre created a nuisance, Defendants know the nuisance still exists, and Defendants know the nuisance has and is destroying the lives of Black Tulsans.
+Yet Defendants are resolute in their refusal to abate the nuisance and will only abate the nuisance by order of this Honorable Court.